Keeping a five-generation workforce happy in uncertain times

 It’s through this sharing that such social tools really pay off in “phenomenal levels of employee engagement”, as Ann highlighted for O2:

-- 86% of O2 people are active in a Workplace group
+- As of November 2019, 86% of O2 people were active in a Workplace group

 - There are over 300 active groups, and any employee can set one up